jackmcosta32/ackerman/README.md

 - [ ] Application Integrations: Calendar, email, and productivity tools.
 - [ ] Extensibility: Plugin/module system for new features.
 - [ ] Logging: Add structured logging with OpenTelemetry.
-- [ ] Desktop App: Package with Tauri for cross-platform support.
+- [x] Desktop App: Package with Tauri for cross-platform support.
+- [x] Frontend logic for sign in and sign up flows.
+- [ ] Frontend logic for the application inbuilt chat.

 ## References